jonnonz1/nz-statute-book/acts/public/1998/rating-valuations-act-1998.md

   (c) consult with such persons or groups representative of valuers, local authorities, and other interested persons as the Valuer-General thinks appropriate having regard in each case to the content and effect of the proposed rules.
 (4) As soon as practicable after making any rules under this section, the Valuer-General must notify their making in the Gazette.
 (5) The Gazette notice must specify where copies of the rules may be inspected and obtained.
-(6) Any rules made under this section are to be treated for the purposes of the Regulations Disallowance Act 1989 (but not for the purposes of the Acts and Regulations Publication Act 1989) as if they were regulations within the meaning of that Act.
+(6) Rules made under this section are a disallowable instrument, but not a legislative instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.

 ### 5A Meaning of certificate of title
 In sections 5B and 5C, certificate of title means a certificate of title—